-Any company is always looking for new ways to innovate and stay ahead of the competition.
-Sometimes, some companies change their way of seeing the business and approach the change in a disruptive manner, but what is disruptive innovation?
+Companies are always looking for new ways to innovate and stay ahead of the competition.
+Sometimes, some companies do it in a disruptive manner, a way that revolutionizes entire industries, but what is disruptive innovation?

 What is disruptive innovation?

 Disruptive innovation is a term coined by Clayton Christensen in his book “The Innovator’s Dilemma.”
 It refers to a process by which new entrants into a market introduce a product or service that is not initially as good as the established players but eventually surpasses them due to its lower cost, convenience, or other advantages.
 This can lead to the displacement of the existing market leaders and the creation of new markets.

 Simply put, it’s a way of doing things that breaks the norm, the way it has always been done, and has the potential to create new markets or value networks.
 Disruptive innovations often starts small and unexpected but can hugely impact the world around them.
 Think about the sudden appearance of ChatGPT.

 Disruptive innovation has been a force of change in organizations across a wide range of industries.
 It has led to the rise of new players in established markets and the creation of entirely new markets.
 Companies that fail to recognize and respond too late risk of being left behind as their competitors gain an advantage.

 Incremental innovation focuses on improving the features or performance of an existing product or service and is often led by existing companies in the market.
 For example, improving a car’s performance by using more efficient engines or adding new features like the navigation system is an example of incremental innovation.

 On the other hand, disruptive innovation refers to a radical change or a new way of doing things.
 New or emerging companies often lead this innovation.
 For example, the smartphone is a great example since it has changed how people communicate and displaced traditional landlines.

 The most common types ovation include: